nathancmcrae/smart-loop-pedal/smart-loop-pedal.md

 Fixed a bug in getFinePeriodicity and loop detection seems better now.
 Still need more extensive testing, but for the sake of a setup that is more encouraging I think I should focus on syncing multiple loops.
 Maybe try to implement simpleloop?

 Then I need to do some cleanup.

+# 2021-07-19

+The commandline midi recording tool is `arecordmidi`